Thanksgiving Butternut Squash Soup

 3. In a large stock pot over medium heat, heat the oil and saute the garlic, onions and celery, stirring often, until soft and fragrant, about 5 minutes.
 Add the carrots, and vegetable stock.
 Bring to a boil, then reduce the heat to low and simmer until all of the vegetables are tender

-5. Use an emersion blender and process until smooth
+5. Use an immersion blender and process until smooth

 6. Return to medium heat and add coconut milk.
 Simmer for 5 minutes